r2binx/NordGTK/README.md

 NordGTK is my custom GTK & GNOME shell theme based on the [Nord color palette](https://github.com/arcticicestudio/nord).

 It was created using [warnai](https://github.com/reorr/warnai).
-I modified the awesome [Materia Theme](https://github.com/nana-4/materia-theme) to get a matching GNOME shell and icons.
+To get a matching GNOME shell and icons I modified the awesome [Materia Theme](https://github.com/nana-4/materia-theme).

 # TODO
 - [ ] More color variaton